26 April 2019

 need a means of tracking and managing inventory as it moves from picking to

-despatch.
+dispatch.
 Handheld, wearable and truck-mounted mobile computers enable access

 to the wider business’s central data repository from anywhere in the warehouse,